The 10 Greatest American Directorial Achievements of the 1970s, Ranked

 Image result for cabaret movie bob fosse

-The most remarkable and powerful musical ever made, ‘Cabaret’ won eight Academy Awards, including Best Director, but losing Best Film to ‘The Godfather’.
+The most remarkable and powerful musical ever made, ‘Cabaret’ won eight Academy Awards, including Best Director, but lost Best Film to ‘The Godfather’.
 No other film has won so much without winning that top prize.
 Fosse directed the film with precisely what was needed, sleaze and sex, without once trivializing the very serious subject matter, that being the steady rise of the Nazis in Berlin as Hitler made his move to power.
-In an Oscar winning, sensational, star-making performance, Liza Minnelli became a star as Sally Bowles, the manipulative singer who sleeps around looking for someone to take care of her.
-As the MC of the nightclub, Joel Grey is an allegory of evil, sleaze, Nazism, corruption, decadence, even Hitler and he is brilliant in his Oscar winning work.
-Fosse allows only two songs to take place out of the club, all others happen on the stage, commenting on the times.
+In an Oscar-winning, sensational, star-making performance, Liza Minnelli became a star as Sally Bowles, the manipulative singer who sleeps around looking for someone to take care of her.
+As the MC of the nightclub, Joel Grey is an allegory of evil, sleaze, Nazism, corruption, decadence, and even Hitler, and he is brilliant in his Oscar-winning work.
+Fosse allows only two songs to take place out of the club; all others happen on the stage, commenting on the times.

 The film moves constantly, the choreography is superb, the portrayal of the rise of the Nazis haunting.
 Is there a more chilling moment in any musical than the scene in the beer garden?
 A beautiful, blonde, blue-eyed boy stands and begins to sing a song, his clear voice reaching all ears.
 As he sings he becomes more frantic, people join in and we realize he is a Hitler youth, and the song Tomorrow Belongs to Me, a Nazi anthem.
 The most searing musical ever made.